10/10/2022 | Press releases

 Bedhead Tidy in use

-The Bedhead Tidy is the first case that has been registered and is now ready for manufacture with 1,000 units being produced.
+The Bedhead Tidy is now ready for manufacture with 1,000 units being produced.

-The Trust’s charity – Colchester & Ipswich Hospitals Charity – has provided £5,000 ‘innovation vouchers’ to contribute to the project as well as an additional £9,180 towards the project to ensure every ward has access to the Bedhead Tidy for their beds.
-Through the Gibbons Innovation Fund the charity offers £5,000 innovation vouchers to staff to support early stage development of their ideas.
+The Trust’s charity – Colchester & Ipswich Hospitals Charity – provided £5,000 ‘innovation vouchers’ to contribute to the project, and £9,180 towards the project to ensure every ward has the Bedhead Tidy.
+Through the Gibbons Innovation Fund the charity offers £5,000 innovation vouchers to staff to support early-stage development of their ideas.

 Back to top